– David P. Cline –

 Before turning to U.S. history full-time, I worked as a journalist, arts administrator, and publicist in Western Massachusetts, Minnesota, North Carolina, and Virginia before returning home to California.

-My public history projects have included serving as a Research Scholar and Lead Interviewer for the Civil Rights History Project of the Library of Congress and the National Museum of African and American History and Culture, helping to develop an iPad application that uses augmented reality to teach historical methods and African American history to fifth graders, contributing to a virtual and augmented reality-enhanced history project on World War I, and co-founding the VT Stories university oral history project and a number of other major oral history research projects, including the VT LGBTQ Oral History Project.
+My public history projects have included being Principal Investigator for the SDSU/Old Town State Historic Park History and Relevancy Project, serving as Principal Investigator for the California State Government Oral History Program project in Southern California, and serving as a Research Scholar and Lead Interviewer for the Civil Rights History Project of the Library of Congress and the National Museum of African and American History and Culture.
+Back at Virginia Tech, I helped to develop an iPad application that uses augmented reality to teach historical methods and African American history to fifth graders, contributed to a virtual and augmented reality-enhanced history project on World War I, and co-founded the VT Stories university oral history project and a number of other major oral history research projects, including the VT LGBTQ Oral History Project.
 My other works include editorial projects for National Geographic, a National Public Radio documentary on the Korean War in 2002-2003 ,and a 2005 project to document the Cherokee Trail of Tears.
-I am also interested in African culture and history and has lived and worked several times in Kenya.
+I am also interested in African culture and history and have lived and worked several times in Kenya.

 I hold a Ph.D. in U.S. History from the University of North Carolina at Chapel Hill, an M.A. in U.S. History with a certificate in Public History from the University of Massachusetts at Amherst, and a BA in African Studies from Macalester College.